aol/molochweb/_wiki/api.md

 {: .purp-text }

 **Note:** Many of the API endpoints require a db field name, which is not the same as what you would use in a search expression.
-The easiest way to see database field names is to click the owl -> click the fields label on left -> click display the database fields.
+The easiest way to see database field names is to click the owl within Moloch -> click the fields label on left -> click display the database fields.

 ## /fields